SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-commercial-product.md

 </figure>

-Select the commercial client where you need to create the product under.
+Select the commercial client which you need to create the product under.

 To create a new product, you will have to: